History buff itinerary header

 Breakfast - Blue Plate Cafe

-This.
-This is a good ol’ country Southern breakfast, just like your Grandma used to make.
-Or the one she always wished she could make.
+This is a good ol’ country Southern breakfast, just like your Grandma used to make—or the one she always wished she could make.
 You definitely want a biscuit.
-It should be illegal to not order a biscuit here.
+It should be illegal not to order a biscuit here.
 My personal favorite dish is biscuits and gravy with a side of tomatoes.
+Chocolate gravy with biscuits is another local favorite dish.
 Perfection.

 Lunch - Ol Heidelberg’s